-Uwharrie Green School will follow the Department of North Carolina Public Instruction Accountability model.
-UGS will implement required federal programs, and all state-mandated testing will be administered.
+Uwharrie Charter Academy will follow the Department of North Carolina Public Instruction Accountability Model.
+UCA will implement required federal programs, and all state-mandated testing will be administered.
 Emphasis will be placed on the growth of the student, and proficiency will be the minimum standard.
 Students will have a portfolio, reflecting data such as lexile scores, learning style indicators, PSAT's, benchmark scores (i.e. Classscapes, Case 21), initial carbon footprint quizzes, attendance and demographic data, and EVAAS data.
-Since Uwharrie Green School is a results-oriented school, data will be compiled on each student, and teachers will make instructional decisions based on data.
+Since Uwharrie Charter Academy is a results-oriented school, data will be compiled on each student, and teachers will make instructional decisions based on data.
 In addition, formative and summative data will drive teachers' instructional decision-making.
+A pre- and post assessment will be administered at the building level to assess 21st century communication skills in writing and the use of technology at each grade level.